cdsittampalam/documentation/docs/FAQ.md

 7. Click **Continue**.
 An alert is sent to your phone.

-8. Tap on the notification and log in to the mobile app using the biometric features and 6-digit PIN.
+8. Tap on the notification and log in to the Qredo Signing app using the biometric features and 6-digit PIN.

 9. Tap **Authorise.**